 Canvas makes it possible for lecturers to compile a reading list for each course.
-Adding PDF files of publications gives students of this course the option to print all PDF files in a single volume (a reader).
-Such a printed reader can be ordered in the web shop of our repro supplier Canon.
+Adding PDF files of publications brings participants in this course two advantages:

 Uploading PDF files is not mandatory.
 A list of information about books and articles from such sources as the library catalogue and (if available) a link to the full text may also suffice.
 In that case, however, students will not be able to order a printed reader.
 They will have to click through to the material selected by the lecturer.

 Please follow the steps below to create a reading list.

 As soon as the reading list is ready – at least 10 working days prior to the start of the course – click on LIBRARY REVIEW.